KhurramRukhsar/rfm-marketing-automation/TECHNICAL_WALKTHROUGH.md

-# Technical Walkthrough: BaKhabar SMS Recommendation System
+# Technical Walkthrough: SMS Marketing Automation System (RFM-Based)

 This document provides a deep dive into the architecture, module design, and technical workflows of the BaKhabar SMS Recommendation System.